ErrorAyushh/Fake-news-detector/README.md

-Fake News Detection using LSTM
+📰 Fake News Detector 🔍
-Overview
-This project aims to detect fake news using a Long Short-Term Memory (LSTM) neural network model.
-Fake news is a growing concern in today's digital age, and being able to automatically identify whether a news article is real or fake can help combat misinformation and promote reliable content online.
+A Deep Learning project to detect whether a news headline is real or fake using an LSTM-based model and a Streamlit web app.

-The model is trained on a labeled dataset of news articles and uses deep learning (LSTM) for accurate binary classification of text data.
+💡 About the Project
+With the rise of misinformation across digital platforms, the ability to automatically detect fake news has become increasingly important.
+This project uses an LSTM (Long Short-Term Memory) neural network model to classify news headlines as either real or fake.

-Features
+🚀 Features
-Preprocessing of news articles (cleaning, tokenization, padding)

-Binary classification using LSTM neural network
+Built with TensorFlow/Keras and trained using an LSTM architecture.

-Streamlit UI for real-time fake news detection
+Simple and intuitive Streamlit interface for real-time predictions.

-Model trained on a labeled dataset of real and fake news

-Accuracy of over 97% on validation data

-Dataset
-The dataset used is the Fake and Real News Dataset from Kaggle.
-It contains labeled data for fake and real news articles.

-You can download it from here.
+Preprocessed dataset with cleaned headlines.

+Supports live user input via a web UI.

+Includes a tokenizer to process new inputs consistently.

- Model Performance
+🧠 Model Details
-Training Accuracy: ~97.5%
+Model: LSTM

-Validation Accuracy: ~97.3%
+Accuracy: ~96%

-Loss: Decreasing trend, minimal overfitting

-Model trained for 10 epochs with appropriate preprocessing and tokenizer saving for inference.

-Future Improvements
-Incorporate headlines and full-body text for better accuracy.

-Use transformers (BERT) for more advanced NLP.

-Add feedback and correction system to retrain model continuously.

-Deploy the app on the web using platforms like Streamlit Cloud or HuggingFace Spaces.
+Input: News headline text

+Output: "Real" or "Fake"

+📊 Dataset Used
+Dataset: Fake and real news dataset - Kaggle

+It contains:

+fake.csv: Headlines and text labeled as fake

+true.csv: Headlines and text labeled as real

+📝 Requirements
+Python ≥ 3.8

+TensorFlow

+Keras

+Numpy

+Pandas

+Streamlit

+Pickle

+🤔 Limitations
+Predictions depend on the training dataset — newer news might not be evaluated correctly if they differ from training data trends.

+The model checks patterns in text only (no fact-checking against real-time sources).